 The following encapsulates a few key issues mentioned in context above.

-Through the Community Preferences link in the Ancestry 'My Account' section of the site, you can choose either to display your e-mail address with other members or ensure that your e-mail is withheld so that you are only contacted anonymously through the Ancestry Connection Service.
+Through the Community Preferences link in the 'My Account' section of Ancestry.co.uk, you can choose either to display your e-mail address with other members or ensure that your e-mail is withheld so that you are only contacted anonymously through the Ancestry Connection Service.
 You can also control when you are contacted or block certain people from contacting you.

 Anonymous deomographic profiles - Demographic data is collected at our site at the users' option.
 This information may include age and gender and other personal preferences that can be viewed and tabulated for use in marketing Ancestry to advertisers and others.
 In no case is personal information given or sold to third parties.
 Ancestry controls the distribution of ALL information at the site.